BIT-zhaoyang/clean_MiniMap_code/README.txt

-There are 4 folders containing files for 4 different methods: isomer, MiniMap, tSNE and Isomap+sammon mapping.
+There are 4 folders containing files for 4 different methods: isomap, MiniMap, tSNE and Isomap+sammon mapping.

 To use these files, you may have to recompile vp.cpp in Matlab on your computer.